 Luckily others in the travel blogging community had noticed his disappearance immediately after the post went live.
 On the morning of his intended departure to Papua, he was woken up and informed that friends from around the world had rallied together using social media to buy his freedom and get Derek released.

 After hours of paperwork and intense investigation into the contents of his laptop, hard drives, tablets and phones, Derek was given back his bags, then led back to his cell where news crews were waiting to film his (re-enacted) release and emergence from the building and departure in a series of waiting cars.
 They continued to film the convoy to the airport, however his brief speech to everyone (in Bahasa Indonesia) was never aired on the news.

-Here is the article Derek wrote explaining the original Tweet that got him in trouble, and ultimately almost got him set to prison in Papua: Deported Because of a Tweet.
+Here is the article Derek wrote explaining the original Tweet that got him in trouble and locked up abroad, ultimately almost got him set to prison in Papua: Deported Because of a Tweet.